Ranulas and Plunging Ranulas Treatment & Management

 Ranulas

-- Placement of suture or Seton: A silk suture or Seton can be placed through the surface of the cyst under local anesthesia.
-This is left in place while an epithelial tract forms to allow for mucus drainage between the surface and the underlying salivary glandular tissue.
-Morbidity is minimal to nonexistent, and success has been good in limited studies.
+With micro-marsupialization, a silk suture or Seton can be placed through the surface of the ranula under local anesthesia.
+This is left in place a minimum of 7 days while an epithelial tract forms to allow for mucus drainage between the surface and the underlying salivary glandular tissue.
+Morbidity is minimal to nonexistent, and recurrence or treatment failure is the primary complication.
 This can also be performed in the office.

 Plunging ranulas